-Table 21: Comparison with other methods for activity recognition in soccer videos.

-sports analysis is based on manually annotated event logs that are generally only available for professional games.
+In this work, we have proposed a data pipeline for simultaneous action and activity recognition in soccer videos.
+With the approach, match event logs can automatically be gathered from video recordings on individual and group level.
+The work could impact the full landscape of soccer data analysis with match event logs, from player evaluation to the generation of sports visualisations.
+Currently, most work in sports analysis is based on manually annotated event logs that are generally only available for professional games.
 Automating the obtainment of match events could open up data analysis solutions for a broad public, from amateur clubs to youth teams at professional clubs.
-Unique is that the proposed method is designed for stationary cameras that capture a full-view of the soccer field from a single location.
+Unique is that the proposed method is designed for stationary cameras that capture a fullview of the soccer field from a single location.
 This means that the system is applicable to affordable camera setups.